0chain/zboxcli/README.md

 ![image](https://user-images.githubusercontent.com/6240686/124600324-7ff53300-de5e-11eb-9b78-5a4f9c59a536.png)

 </details>

 ```
 ./zbox sp-user-info
 ```

 ## Pay interests

 Changes in stake pool pays all pending rewards, But if there are no changes interests will not be paid.
-`sp-pay-interests`  command can be used to pay interest for all delegates.
-Use `sp-info` to check interests can be paid or not.
+`sp-pay-interests`  command can be used to force payment of interest for all delegates.
+Use `sp-info` to check if interest can be paid or not.

 | Parameter  | Required | Description          | default        | Valid values |
 |------------|----------|----------------------|----------------|--------------|